Uttar Bagdogra: Demographics

+Languages

 Infrastructure

 According to the District Census Handbook 2011, Darjiling, Uttar Bagdogra covered an area of 1.63 km2.
 Among the civic amenities, it had 20 km roads with open drains, the protected water supply involved tap water from treated sources and uncovered wells, it had 3,000 domestic electric connections.
 Among the medical facilities, it had 1 dispensary/ health centre, 1 maternity and child welfare centre, 1 nursing home.
 Among the educational facilities it had were 4 primary schools, 1 middle school, 1 secondary school, the nearest general degree college at Buridalson, 2.5 km away.
 Among the social, recreational and cultural facilities it had 1 cinema theatre.
 It had the branch of 1 nationalised bank.

 Transport

 There is station at Bagdogra on the Katihar-Siliguri line.

 Bagdogra Airport, (IATA: IXB, ICAO: VEBD), an international airport, is located nearby.

 Education

 University of North Bengal was established at Raja Rammohunpur in 1962.

 Kalipada Ghosh Tarai Mahavidyalaya was established at Bagdogra in 1988.
 Affiliated with the University of North Bengal, it offers honours courses in Bengali, Nepali, Hindi, English, geography, history, political science, sociology, accountancy, management, and general courses in arts, science and commerce.